ibm-cloud-docs/databases-for-elasticsearch/howto-provisioning.md

 {: #host-flavor-parameter-terraform}
 {: terraform}

 The `host_flavor` parameter defines your Compute sizing.
-To provision a Shared Compute instance, specify `multitenant`.
-To provision an Isolated Compute instance, input the appropriate value for your desired CPU and RAM configuration.
+- **Shared compute** - To provision a Shared Compute instance, specify `multitenant`.
+- **Isolated compute** - To provision an Isolated Compute instance, input the appropriate value for your desired CPU and RAM configuration.
+Values can be seen in the table below.

 | **Host flavor** | **host_flavor value** |
 |:-------------------------:|:---------------------:|